odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Action

-In an [ADR](https://github.com/pmjones/adr/blob/master/ADR.md) system, each Action is represented by a individual class or closure.
+Each **Single Action Controller** is represented by a individual class or closure.

-The Action mediates between the **Domain** and the **Responder**.

-The Action interacts with the Domain in the same way a Controller interacts with a Model but does not interact with a View or template system.
-It sends data to the Responder and invokes it so it can build the HTTP response.

-> "Single Action Controllers" means: One action per class.

 The *Action* does only these things:

-* collects input from the HTTP request (if needed);
+* collects input from the HTTP request (if needed)
-* invokes the Domain with those inputs (if required) and retains the result;
+* invokes the **Domain** with those inputs (if required) and retains the result
-* invokes the Responder with any data the Responder needs to build an HTTP response (typically the HTTP Request and/or the Domain invocation results).
+* builds an HTTP response (typically with the Domain invocation results).

-All other logic, including all forms of input validation, error handling, and so on, are therefore pushed out of the Action and into the Domain (for domain logic concerns) or the Responder (for presentation logic concerns).
+All other logic, including all forms of input validation, error handling, and so on, are therefore pushed out of the Action and into the **Domain** (for domain logic concerns) or the response renderer (for presentation logic concerns).

-The Responder creates the response, not the Action.

-A Responder might be HTML-responder for a standard web request; or it might be something like a JSON-responder for RESTful API requests.
+A response could be rendered to HTML (e.g with Twig) for a standard web request; or it might be something like JSON for RESTful API requests.

-Closures (functions) as routing handlers are quite "expensive" because PHP has to create all closures for each request.
+**Note:** [Closures](https://www.php.net/manual/en/class.closure.php) (functions) as routing handlers are quite "expensive", because PHP has to create all closures for each request.
 The use of class names is more lightweight, faster and scales better for larger applications.

 * Create a directory: `src/`